Leticia-Ducatti/Leticia-Ducatti/README.md

-# 👋 Hi there!
+# 👋 Hi there, welcome to my GitHub!

-🎓 Computer Science undergraduate
-📊 Passionate about data, analytics and digital security
-🔐 Exploring the intersection between **Data Analysis** and **Cryptography**
-🐍 Building interactive projects with Python, Streamlit, Pandas and SQL
+Bachelor's Degree in Computer Science | Focused on Data Analysis and Cybersecurity

 ---